-His death was on behalf of everyone.
+His death was on our behalf.

 But we do see Jesus, who was made lower than the angels for a little while, now crowned with glory and honor because he suffered death, so that by the grace of God he might taste death for everyone.Hebrews 2:9

 In some types of vaccines the virus is killed and then injected into our bodies so that our bodies can produce the necessary antibodies.
 Our immune system can thus defend our bodies from the virus.
 In a similar way the death of Jesus for us all enables that seed to now indwell us so we can develop an immune defence against that spiritual virus – sin.

 No one who is born of God practices sin, because His seed abides in him; and he cannot sin, because he is born of God.1 John 3:9

 Without an adequate vaccine our only option (as with COVID-19 since no vaccine has yet been developed) is quarantine.
 This is also true in the spiritual realm.
 That quarantine is more commonly known as Hell.